Summary

 Hepatitis A

 Symptoms may last several weeks but the person usually recovers completely.
 Infection with hepatitis A will give lifelong immunity.
 However, this doesn’t offer immunity against the other types of hepatitis.
-A vaccine is available to protect against hepatitis A.

 Hepatitis B

-Activities that might enable the spread of hepatitis B include unsafe sex, or the use of unsterile injecting equipment.
-Hepatitis B can also be passed from mother to child, either through the womb (rarely), at the time of birth or shortly after birth.
+Activities that might enable the spread of hepatitis B include unsafe sex, or the use of shared injecting equipment.

-A highly effective and safe vaccine is available to prevent hepatitis B infection.
-It is included in the standard immunisation schedule, beginning in infancy.
 Screening the mother before birth can prevent infection of newborn infants.
 If a mother tests positive, hepatitis B immunoglobulin is given to the baby when it is born, as well as a hepatitis B vaccination.

 Hepatitis C